Prathyusha-2310/Internship_projects/README.md

-# Rock, Paper, Scissors Game
+# Tic-Tac-Toe Game

-This is a simple command-line implementation of the classic game "Rock, Paper, Scissors" written in Java.
-The user plays against the computer, which randomly selects its choice for each round.
-The game continues until the user decides to stop playing.
+This is a command-line implementation of the classic Tic-Tac-Toe game written in Java.
+Players take turns to place their markers ('X' or 'O') on a 3x3 grid.
+The game continues until a player wins or the game ends in a draw.
+The players can choose to play multiple rounds.

 ## Features

-- Play against the computer.
+- Two-player gameplay (Player X and Player O).
-- Validates user input and provides feedback for invalid choices.
+- Checks for wins and draws after each move.
-- Displays the result of each round (win, lose, or tie).
+- Displays the game board in a user-friendly format.
-- Allows the user to play multiple rounds in a single session.
+- Option to play multiple rounds using a switch statement for responses.